 Also known as Reedsmouth Junction, this was a three platform junction station to the east of Redesmouth House.
 The small village of Redesmouth, largely railway cottages, developed by the station.
 The station was just east of the confluence of the River Rede and the River North Tyne.

 This was a two platform station with a long passing loop.
 The line opened in 1859 and the station opened to passengers in 1860.
 The station building, stone built and of two storeys, was on the northbound platform and there was a goods siding on the west side, approached from the north, serving a loading bank.
 This was equipped with a non rail served goods shed.
-The stone signal box was at the ...More details
+The stone signal box (1893) was at ...More details

 This was a single platform station north of the village of Barrasford.
 The platform was on the village (south) side of the line.
 The building was stone and largely single storey with a central two storey portion.